downshift-js/downshift/src/hooks/useSelect/README.md

 > `function(changes: object)` | optional, no useful default

 Called each time the selected item was changed.
-Selection can be performed by item click, Enter Key while item is highlighted or by blurring the menu while an item is highlighted (Tab, Shift-Tab or clicking away).
+Selection can be performed by item click, Enter or Space Key while item is highlighted or by using character keys while the toggle button is focused and menu is closed.

 - `changes`: These are the properties that actually have changed since the last state change.
 This object is guaranteed to contain the `selectedItem` property